top of page

 What Is a Corporation?

 A Corporation is a more formal business structure that is legally separate from its owners (called shareholders).
+There are two main types:

 • C corporation